🆚 CSS vs. XHTML

 Determined by the number of sites in each category.

-CSS is more popular among sites focused on business, marketing and merchandising, and online shopping, while XHTML is more commonly used on forum, bulletin boards sites.
+CSS is more popular among sites focused on business, online shopping, and education and reference, while XHTML is more commonly used on marketing and merchandising, and forum, bulletin boards sites.

 Business